tmoreton/trckfi/_posts/what-is-the-roth-IRA-advantage-2023.md

 ---
 title: "What's a Roth IRA?
 A Tax-Free Path to Financial Growth"
-excerpt: "Unlock the power of tax-free growth and secure your financial future with a Roth IRA!
+description: "Unlock the power of tax-free growth and secure your financial future with a Roth IRA!
 Discover how this retirement account can supercharge your savings and provide incredible benefits for your long-term financial success.
 Learn about tax-free growth, contribution limits, and a smart strategy for high-income earners.
 Start building your tax-free fortune today!"
 coverImage: '/assets/blog/retirement-roth-ira.png'
 date: '08.10.2023'
 category: 'Personal Finance, Retirement Planning, Roth IRA'